SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 -  Events in the add-in web are usually registered in a Feature of the add-in web with some simple XML markup.
 Details of how to create the markup and the service are in [Create a remote event receiver in SharePoint Add-ins](create-a-remote-event-receiver-in-sharepoint-add-ins.md).
 It is also possible to register add-in web events programmatically.

+> [!NOTE]
- **Note**  RERs have the same purpose as event receivers in farm solutions; but event receivers have custom code that runs on the SharePoint servers, so they cannot be used in SharePoint Add-ins.
+> RERs have the same purpose as event receivers in farm solutions; but event receivers have custom code that runs on the SharePoint servers, so they cannot be used in SharePoint Add-ins.

 Your add-in can handle the following list and document library events.
 Events ending in "ing" are before (synchronous) events and those ending in "ed" are after (asynchronous) events.